akula-koteswarudu/akula-koteswarudu.github.io/Experience/lemnisk_fulltime.md

     <div style="background: rgba(255,255,255,0.1); padding: 1.5rem; border-radius: 8px; margin-bottom: 1.5rem;">
       <p style="color: rgba(255,255,255,0.95); line-height: 1.6; margin: 0;">
         Working with financial services clients meant that security couldn't be an afterthought.
-The transactional flow required a sophisticated two-step encryption process that I had to master completely.
-Every user device would generate unique RSA key pairs through our SDK, sending the public keys to our backend for storage in Aerospike.
-When sending notifications, we would generate a fresh AES key for each message, encrypt the notification payload with this AES key, then encrypt the AES key itself using the device's specific RSA public key.
+The transactional flow required a sophisticated multi-layered encryption approach that I had to master completely.
+Each user device maintained its own cryptographic identity through our SDK, with secure key management handled at the backend level.
+For every notification, we implemented a hybrid encryption strategy that combined the strengths of both symmetric and asymmetric cryptography, ensuring that only the intended device could decrypt and display the message.
       </p>
     </div>